10up/wpsnapshots/README.md

   By default all passwords are converted to `password`.
 The `--no-scrub` option will disable scrubbing.

+  Pushing a snapshot will not replace older snapshots with the same name.
+There's been discussion on this.
+It seems easier and safer not to delete old snapshots (otherwise we have to deal with permissions).
+This could certainly change in the future after we see how the project is used.

 * __wpsnapshots pull \<instance-id\> [--path] [--db_host] [--db_name] [--db_user] [--db_password]__

   This command pulls an existing snapshot from the repository into your current WordPress install (or in a new one it creates) replacing your database and `wp-content` directory entirely.
 The command will interactively prompt you to map URLs to be search and replaced.
 If the snapshot is a multisite, you will have to map URLs interactively for each blog in the network.